matthewwin29/finalchallenge/FinalChallenge.md

     2. Choice of Feature
     3. Intention of use
 2. ## Research
-    1. Benefits of Interactive Features for educational use
+    1. Benefits of Interactive Features
-    2. Benefits of Interactive Features for Coporate use
-    3. Benefits of Gamification of activities
 3. ## Installation Steps
     1. Libraries Installation
     2. Pre-Installation check